Diplodactylus vittatus: Reproduction

 Diplodactylus vittatus is an oviparous (egg-laying) with breeding seasons being between September through to February depending on their environment and location.
 The female will have clutch sizes of two eggs, having multiple clutches in the breeding season with females laying their eggs in leaves, bark, burrows and debris.
 The males' actively defend their territories by chirping, clicking or barking but these noises can be used to attract a mate too.

 Diet

 Diplodactylus vittatus are insectivores, meaning their primary diet consists of insects which the species actively hunt by either catching their prey with their tongue or closing their jaw.
 Diplodactylus vittatus foraging activity is temperature dependent having a narrow air and substrate temperature range of between 17°C and 26°C, therefore the species activity happens in falling temperatures, mainly at dusk.

 Predators

 The predators of Diplodactylus vittatus include larger reptiles, birds, snakes, frogs and some mammals.
-When the animal feels threatened, it will intimidate its predator by opening its mouth and standing on its hind legs to appear larger in size.
+When the animal feels threatened, it will intimidate its predator by opening its mouth and standing tall to appear larger in size.
 The species has adapted to camouflage and sheds the tails in order to avoid and escape their predators.